 Gold provides only "enhanced" room upgrades and a possible 2pm late check-out as its key benefits, with no complimentary lounge access or breakfast.

 With a little over 100 participating hotels worldwide, Shangri-La's Golden Circle program isn't as far-reaching as many of the larger chains, but the scheme's Jade membership tier can be unlocked after only 10 stays or 20 nights each year.

 Covering properties such as Shangri-La, JEN hotel, Kerry Hotels and Traders Hotels, Jade members start by enjoying free restaurant breakfast every day of their stay.

 This isn't simply a coffee voucher: at Hong Kong's Hotel Jen, for example, breakfast can be taken at the property's Michelin-awarded on-site restaurant.

-World of Hyatt: Explorist
+World of Hyatt sweet spot: Explorist

-Sitting in the middle of World of Hyatt's elite tiers, 'Explorist' members gain their stripes after spending 30 nights at Hyatt hotels every year, receiving perks such as upgrades to the best available room at check-in (excluding suites), along with 20% more points earned on stays compared to standard members.
+Sitting in the centre of World of Hyatt's elite tiers, 'Explorist' members gain their stripes after spending 30 nights at Hyatt hotels every year (temporary reduced to 15 nights in 2021).